In Canada we are very lucky to have a diverse system of national, provincial and local parks.

-We’re excited to think that many Ontarians might be getting back to nature in 2017.

-But we don’t want their first trip to include frustration.
+We’re excited to think that many Ontarians might be getting back to nature in 2017, but we don’t want their first trip to include frustration.

-We’d hate for them to plan a wonderful day outside, or line up at one of our busiest parks only to find out that the free 2017 Parks Canada Discovery Pass isn’t accepted at provincial parks.
+We’d hate for them to plan a wonderful day outside, or line up at one of our busiest parks only to find out that their free 2017 Parks Canada Discovery Pass isn’t accepted at provincial parks.